DhairyaSinghHariom/DhairyaSinghHariom/README.md

 ---

-## 📬 Opportunities
+## 📬 Open to Opportunities

-I’m open to:
-- Internships 💼
-- Collaboration 🤝

----
+💼 Seeking Internship Opportunities
+🤝 Open to Collaboration on Innovative Projects